What Does “Dog-Friendly” Mean?

 St. Petersburg is also known as the Sunshine City, and for good reason.
 It’s sunny and warm, with year-round temperature highs in the 70-90°F range, but this spot may not be the first that comes to mind when you think of dog-friendly cities.

 However, St. Petersburg has rapidly become more dog-friendly by adding more dog parks and dog-friendly businesses over the last few years.
 There are 5 off-leash dog parks in St. Petersburg and 118 bars and restaurants that allow dogs to visit.
 Don’t forget the beaches all across the area!
 Finding a place to stay is no trouble with 78 dog-friendly hotels and short-term rentals in St. Petersburg and the surrounding area.

 20. Pittsburgh, PA

 On the surface, Pittsburgh doesn’t appear quite as dog-friendly as some other major cities, but it is one of the top 20 dog-friendly cities in America for some good reasons.
-There are some dog amenities here that you might not find elsewhere, including a dog water park with a big swimming pool for your best friend.
+There are amenities for dogs you might not find elsewhere, including a dog water park with a big swimming pool for your best friend.

-Though the city has just seven off-leash dog parks, dogs are welcome in the numerous other parks throughout the city, so long as they stay on leash.
-But Pittsburgh is a great place for dog fanatics, as this city allows you to own more than twice as many dogs as most cities in the US.
-Without any special permits, you can keep up to five dogs in one household.
+Though the city has just seven off-leash dog parks, dogs are welcome in the numerous other parks throughout the city as long as they stay on leash.
+But Pittsburgh is a great place for dog fanatics since it allows you to own more than twice as many dogs as most cities in the US.
+Without special permits, you can keep up to five dogs in one household.
 Each dog must be licensed, but thankfully, multi-year licenses can be purchased, so you can get one and not think about it again for another 12 years.